turbam/xyz2openscad/README.md

 `./xyz2openscad <input-file> > <output-file>`

+(you need to make the script executable via chmod first of course)

 This scripts supports piping the xyz file into it, which makes it easy to use with open-babel.